vedharish/browserstack-jstesting-cli/README.md

 Testem integration with BrowserStack
 ====================================

-Running test using Testem on BrowserStack can be done by following the below steps:
+Running test using Testem on BrowserStack can be done by cloning this repo and following the below steps:

 Install browserstack-cli
 ------------------------